rachelambda/mpdart/README.md

 These options can also be configured in the enviorment variables `MPDART_DIR`, `MPDART_HOST`, `MPDART_PORT`, and `MPDART_TIMEOUT`.

-To make these changes persistent, add them to your `~/.profile`.
+To make these changes persistent, export them in your `~/.profile`.

 Once mpdart is running you can press the window to toggle mpd's pause/play.